Revolutionary Road (film): Development and casting

-Kate Winslet received the screenplay from her agent, and then read the novel.
-She was impressed and even met with O'Neal's widow, Cynthia O'Neal, and discussed the film adaptation.
+Kate Winslet received the screenplay from her agent, then read the novel.
+She was impressed, and met with O'Neal's widow Cynthia O'Neal to discuss the film adaptation.
 Winslet sent the script to producer Scott Rudin, who suggested that her then-husband Sam Mendes would be perfect as director.
-Winslet gave Mendes Yates' novel and said, "I really want to play this part."
-He read Haythe's script and then the book in quick succession.
-Haythe's first draft was very faithful to the novel, using large parts of Yates' own language, but Mendes told him to find ways to externalize what Frank and April do not say to each other.
+Winslet gave Mendes Yates's novel and said, "I really want to play this part".
+He read Haythe's script and the book in quick succession.
+Haythe's first draft was very faithful to the novel, using large parts of Yates's own language, but Mendes told him to find ways to externalize what Frank and April do not say to each other.

 Winslet sent the script to friend Leonardo DiCaprio, and persuaded him to take the part of Frank.
 DiCaprio was intrigued by the 1950s era and complexities of marriage; "The dynamic between Frank and April is so powerful and realistic, you feel like you're a fly on the wall watching an intimate relationship disintegrate," he said.
 DiCaprio said that he saw his character as "unheroic" and "slightly cowardly", and that he was "willing to be just a product of his environment".
-On April 24, 2007, it was announced that Kathy Bates had joined the cast, along with David Harbour, Michael Shannon and Zoe Kazan.
-Kazan said she fought hard for the role of Maureen Grube, despite objections from casting director Debra Zane who thought she was too young.
+On April 24, 2007, it was announced Kathy Bates had joined the cast, along with David Harbour, Michael Shannon and Zoe Kazan.
+Kazan said she fought hard for the role of Maureen Grube, despite objections from casting director Debra Zane, who thought she was too young.

 To prepare for the role, Winslet read The Feminine Mystique by Betty Friedan.
 She said, "The hardest thing about playing April, honestly, was making a very specific choice to not have her being as mannered as she is in the book.
 In the book, she's very, very highly strung and sometimes hysterical.
 She feels like a string that's literally going to snap at any moment."
 DiCaprio prepared for the role by watching several documentaries about the 1950s and the origin of suburbs.
 He and Winslet have been reluctant since Titanic to co-star in projects that show them in a romantic relationship.
 DiCaprio said they "just knew it would be a fundamental mistake to try to repeat any of those themes".